junbetterway/spring-data-elasticsearch-basic/README.md

 Go ahead try it!

-Lastly, I find this __[link](https://reflectoring.io/spring-boot-elasticsearch/)__ really useful and most of my understanding (and above explanation) with regards to Spring Data Elasticsearch is best explained by the article.
-Kudos to the author!
+Lastly, I find these two articles: __[this](https://reflectoring.io/spring-boot-elasticsearch/)__ and __[this](https://medium.com/groww-engineering/simple-search-service-using-springboot-and-elasticsearch-2-e8e856c7bc8f)__ really useful and most of my understanding (and above explanation) with regards to Spring Data Elasticsearch are best explained by these links.
+Kudos to the authors!

 ## Powered By
 Contact me at [junbetterway](mailto:jkpminon12@yahoo.com)